adriannabronowicka/customer-shopping-behavior-analysis/README.md

 * **Power Query** – Data cleaning and transformation.
 * **DAX (Data Analysis Expressions)** – Created calculated measures.
 * **GitHub** – Documentation and project hosting.

+## 💡 Key Insights
+Based on the analysis, three strategic areas were identified:
+* **Gender Gap:** Women make up 32% of all customers, but **0% of the loyalty program**.
+This suggests the current club benefits or marketing fail to attract female shoppers.
+* **Discount Focus:** **100% of club members use promo codes**.
+This indicates that membership is driven purely by price sensitivity rather than brand emotional loyalty.
+* **Main Customer Group:** The business relies heavily on the **41-60 age segment**, which serves as the most stable and significant revenue driver.